-- 1. Elect two directors to each serve a three-year term; - 2.
-Consider and vote upon a proposed amendment and restatement of our Amended and Restated 1993 Stock Incentive Plan; and - 3.
-Ratify the appointment of Grant Thornton LLP as our independent accountants for 2004.
+- 1. Elect two directors to each serve a three-year term; - Consider and vote upon a proposed amendment to our Amended and Restated 1993 Stock Incentive Plan to increase the number of shares we may issue under the plan by 700,000; and - 3.
+Ratify the appointment of Grant Thornton LLP as our independent accountants for 2005.

-You can vote at the Annual Meeting in person or by proxy if you were a stockholder of record on April 26, 2004.
+You are eligible to vote at the Annual Meeting in person or by proxy if you were a stockholder of record on April 15, 2005.
 You may revoke your proxy at any time prior to its exercise at the Annual Meeting.

-We have enclosed with this notice and proxy statement a copy of our Annual Report to Stockholders for the fiscal year ended December 31, 2003.
+We have enclosed with this notice and proxy statement a copy of our Annual Report to Stockholders for the fiscal year ended December 31, 2004.